jssoyoung/Pet-locators/README.md

 * Icons from Flaticon
 * Background Image from Unsplash
 * Google Cloud Storage API from Google
-* Special thanks to UC Berkeley Coding Boot Camp staff: Samantha (Instructor), Jin Yi (TA), Lalith (TA) and Gunjan (TA) for helping us with this project.
+* Special thanks to UC Berkeley Coding Boot Camp staff: Samantha (Instructor), Jin Yi (TA), and Gunjan (TA) for helping us with this project.

 ## License